 Army Lt.
-Gen. Joshua M. Rudd, who also is nominated to be director of the National Security Agency, disclosed new details of cyberthreats to infrastructure in recent congressional testimony.
+Gen. Joshua M. Rudd, who is also nominated to be director of the National Security Agency, disclosed new details about cyberattack threats to infrastructure in recent congressional testimony.

 Gen. Rudd, currently the deputy commander of the Indo-Pacific Command, said other adversaries also are threatening critical infrastructure, but less than the dangers from communist China.

-Gen. Rudd appeared before the panel Thursday but did not disclose details about Chinese cyberthreats during his verbal testimony that were contained in the written answers to policy questions.
+Gen. Rudd appeared before the panel on Jan.
+15 but did not disclose details about Chinese cyberattack threats during his verbal testimony, which were contained in the written answers to policy questions.

 Chinese cyberattack capabilities are well-resourced, highly skilled and integrated with Beijing’s national and military goals, he stated.